Skip to main content

 Calculating Fuel Shifts Caused by the Low Carbon Fuel Standard (LCFS)

 The next, large piece of the model calculates how the fuel used by each vehicle type and technology is affected by the low carbon fuel standard (LCFS), both a BAU LCFS (if any) and a policy case LCFS setting.
 There are multiple ways a LCFS policy could be defined, depending on how the policy is written.
 For purposes of the Energy Policy Simulator, it defines the percentage of energy used by vehicles that is free of carbon emissions (carbon-free energy, CFE), after an adjustment for the increased efficiency of electricity relative to fuels that are combusted.
-Biofuels' carbon emissions are lifecycle-based, and electricity has zero carbon emissions for purposes of the LCFS calculations (though the generation of electricity, which is handled in the Electricity Sector of the model, may result in carbon emissions there).
+In the U.S. EPS, we follow the U.S. Environmental Protection Agency’s methodology and assign zero carbon emissions to biofuels, though users can edit this assumption through input data.
+Electricity has zero carbon emissions for purposes of the LCFS calculations (though the generation of electricity, which is handled in the Electricity Sector of the model, may result in carbon emissions there).
 Fuels are compared to the "reference fuel" for their vehicle type.
 For LDVs and motorbikes, the reference fuel is "petroleum gasoline," while for HDVs, it is "petroleum diesel."
-For example, if a particular biofuel gasoline has 50% of the carbon intensity of petroleum gasoline, than half of the energy in that fuel would be considered CFE and half would not.
+For example, if a particular biofuel gasoline has 50% of the carbon intensity of petroleum gasoline, then half of the energy in that fuel would be considered CFE and half would not.

 The first step is to determine the amount and types of fuel that would be used in the transportation sector in the absence of an LCFS policy.
 We take in the percentages of fuel used by different vehicle technologies, which is only relevant for certain technologies.
 Gasoline engine and diesel engine vehicles can burn either petroleum fuels or biofuels, while plug-in hybrids can consume electricity, a petroleum fuel, or a biofuel.
 Other vehicle technologies only consume a single fuel type.
 We multiply these percentages by the total cargo-distance transported by each vehicle type and technology, as well as by the fleet average fuel economy, to obtain total quantities of fuel.

 Next, we filter out vehicle types that are not regulated under the LCFS policy.
 This can be customized through an input data variable.
-For the U.S., we filter out the non-road vehicle types (aircraft, rail, ships), so that they neither are bound by nor contribute to satisfying the LCFS.
+For the U.S., we filter out aircraft so that they neither are bound by nor contribute to satisfying the LCFS.
 For visual clarity, the model separates regions of the structure that are subject to filtering by vehicle type behind blue bars.

 Next, we make an adjustment for the efficiency of electricity.
 Electricity is converted into the mechanical motion of a car much more efficiently than combustible fuels are converted into motion.
 If we don't account for this, the quantity of electricity used will be very small, making it hard to satisfy an LCFS requirement based on raw CFE.
 Therefore, we work in units of electricity that have been adjusted to have the same efficiency as the combustible reference fuels (gasoline or diesel).
 This allows us to calculate LCFS compliance more simply, and we undo the adjustment at the end of the calculations, so we ultimately demand the correct amount of electricity.
 For visual clarity, the model separates regions of the structure that are subject to the electricity efficiency adjustment behind orange bars.